rrag/react-stockcharts/docs/md/COMING-SOON.md

-Do not store any state state in the interactive components other than hover & selected Use onComplete/onDragComplete callback to pass the [] back to owner component Experiment with a single component
+Do not store any state state in the interactive components other than hover & selected Use onComplete/onDragComplete callback to pass the [] back to owner component Experiment with a single component and use isHover on that for the entire component

 1. Parallel trend lines
 1. Fib Circles